rlivings39/learning-ai/coursera-ai-courses/machine-learning/README.md

 Linear regression with one variable (a single feature) is called univariate linear regression

+In linear regression, we try to fit a linear function `f_w,b(x) = wx + b` where we need to determine the best values of the parameters `w, b`.
+All models will have these parameters which need to be determined.
+They are also called coefficients or weights.

+### Cost function

+We use a cost function to quantify how well a model/prediction fits training data.
+For linear regression we compute the squared error `sum((y_hat_i - y_i)^2 / 2m`.
+The extra division by 2 makes later calculations neater.
+It is usually denoted `J(w,b)` and called the squared error cost function.

+Many other cost functions are used for different applications.
+Squared error cost function is used for most regression.

+Once the cost function is defined, the goal of training/fitting is to find parameters that minimize the cost function.
+It can be useful to plot or visualize the cost function to see where it may be minimized.
+This likely won't be possible given sufficiently complex cost functions but optimization techniques can be applied.

+For linear regression you have 2 independent parameters so the cost function is a surface.
+Looking at contour plots of the cost function can give insight into where the minimum is .

 ## Training a supervised learning model

 1. Collect training set of features and targets